Helen M. Gougar: Lawyer and women's suffrage advocate

 Frequently criticized for her strong views on women's suffrage, temperance, and prohibition, Gougar sought legal action to protect her reputation on more than one occasion.
-In 1882, after Gougar discovered that she had been implicated in a rumor of "sexual infidelity" with W. DeWitt Wallace, a Republican candidate for state representative, she filed a civil lawsuit against Lafayette sheriff Henry Mandler, who acknowledged he circulated the rumors, and charged him with slander.
+In 1882, after Gougar discovered that she had been implicated in a rumor of "sexual infidelity" with W. DeWitt Wallace, a Republican candidate for state representative, she filed a lawsuit against Lafayette Sheriff Henry Mandler, who acknowledged he circulated the rumors, and charged him with slander.
 In Gougar v.
 Mandler (1883) the jury found in favor of Gougar and awarded her $5,000 in damages.
 The victory encouraged her to continue the fight for temperance and women's rights.
 In 1893 Gougar sued Massachusetts congressman Elijah A. Morse for libel.

 Gougar tested the state's voting laws when she attempted to vote in Tippecanoe County, Indiana, in the November 1894 elections.
 After the county elections board refused to allow her to vote, she sued the board.
-Gougar, who became one of the first women lawyers in Tippecanoe County, made her first appearance as an attorney in the Tippecanoe County Superior Court in January 1895 on the same day she was admitted to the Tippecanoe County bar, in order to argue a "test" case.
-The judge ruled in favor of the election board, but Gougar appealed the case, which went to the Indiana Supreme Court in Indianapolis.
+Gougar, who became one of the first women lawyers in Tippecanoe County, made her first appearance as an attorney in the Tippecanoe County Superior Court in January 1895 on the same day she was admitted to the Tippecanoe County bar, to argue a "test" case.
+The judge ruled in favor of the election board, but Gougar appealed the case to the Indiana Supreme Court.

 On February 10, 1897, Gougar became one of the first women to argue a case before the Indiana Supreme Court.
-In Gougar v Timberlake (1897), she presented the case on her own behalf.
-Gougar argued that voting was natural right of men and women and the Fourteenth Amendment to the U.S. Constitution assured her the right regardless of the text in Indiana's constitution, which limited the franchise to males aged twenty-one and older.
-The Court, who considered voting a political right, denied the appeal, but Gougar's legal arguments were published in Indiana's newspapers, providing statewide exposure her views on the subject.
+In Gougar v Timberlake (1897), she argued that voting was a natural right of men and women and that the Fourteenth Amendment to the United States Constitution assured her the right regardless of the text in Indiana's constitution, which limited the franchise to males aged twenty-one and older.
+The Court, which considered voting a political right, denied the appeal, but Gougar's legal arguments were published in Indiana's newspapers, providing statewide exposure of her views on the subject.

 Later years

-Gougar remained active in politics in her later life.
+Gougar remained active in politics in later life.
 The Prohibition Party nominated her for Indiana attorney general in 1896 and she campaigned for politicians who shared her views, including William Jennings Bryan.
-In addition she was a frequent public speaker and traveled extensively with her husband.
+She was a frequent public speaker and traveled extensively with her husband.

 Death and legacy

 Gougar died unexpectedly at her home in Lafayette on June 6, 1907.
-Known as an advocate for the women's suffrage movement in Indiana, her death occurred more than a decade before women achieved voting rights under the Nineteenth Amendment to the U.S. Constitution.
+Her death occurred more than a decade before women achieved voting rights under the Nineteenth Amendment to the U.S. Constitution.

-Tributes and honors

-A state historical marker in Tippecanoe County, Indiana, was dedicated in November 2014 in honor of Gougar's efforts to secure voting rights for women.
+A state historical marker in Tippecanoe County, Indiana, was dedicated in November 2014 to honor Gougar's efforts to secure voting rights for women.